Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Traditional games, like Tetris, or the more modern Candy Crush Saga, are puzzling brain busters.
+Traditional games, like Tetris, or the more modern Candy Crush Saga, are puzzling brain-busters.

-Others, like Nintendo’s Breath of the Wild or Ubisoft’s Assassin’s Creed series, provide an escape from the real world.
+Others, like Nintendo’s Breath of the Wild or Ubisoft’s Assassin’s Creed series, can provide an escape from the real world.

 Even new technologies have given rise to exergaming, or video games that marry technology with physical activity, like Ring Fit Adventure.